floriandendooven/stabalizing-robot-with-arm/README.md

-# stabalizing-robot-with-arm
+# Stabalizing robot with the use of a robot arm
-Open-source hardware and software for arm that can stabalize a locomotive robots
+Open-source hardware and software for arm that can stabalize a locomotive robots.

+## Hardware